shawn1m/overture/README.md

 Tips:

 + BindAddress: No IP means listen both IPv4 and IPv6, overture will listen both TCP and UDP ports.
-+ DNS: You Can use multiple dns upstream in this list.
++ DNS: You can use multiple dns upstream in this list.
     + Name: Just for log.
     + Protocol: "tcp" or "udp".
     + EDNSClientSubnet: Improve DNS accuracy.
 [RFC7871](https://tools.ietf.org/html/rfc7871)